13 Things You'll Never See at McDonald's Again

 Expect a jug of bacteria killer to greet you right when you walk into the store.

-The new McDonald's design will accommodate 66 percent less patrons than previously, and tables will be separated with clear partitions.
+The new McDonald's design will accommodate 66% fewer patrons than previously, and tables will be separated with clear partitions.
 The barriers in the Netherlands have stickers with messages on them, including: "Smile at a safe distance."

 This is one of the many safety measures the restaurant chain has implemented.